rashminiyashodha7/customer-trends-data-analysis/README.md

  Visualize insights through a beautiful Power BI dashboard Create a project report for documentation (mandatory in real teams) Build a presentation deck using Gamma AI
- Publish everything on GitHub to make your portfolio stand out